Programming

 - You ask your superiors for their honest assessment of your fit and they are positive (e.g. they tell you you’re in the top 10% of people they can imagine doing your role).

-How to get started building a programming skill set
+How to get started building software and tech skills

 As a complete beginner, you can write a Python program in less than 20 minutes that reminds you to take a break every two hours.

-Once you know the fundamentals, you could try taking an intro to computer science and programming course.
+Once you know the fundamentals, you could try taking an intro to computer science or intro to programming course.
 If you’re not at university, there are plenty of courses online, such as:

 - MIT’s Introduction to Computer Science and Programming